zombocom/rack-timeout/README.markdown

 # Call as early as possible so rack-timeout runs before all other middleware.
 # Setting service_timeout is recommended.
 If omitted, defaults to 15 seconds.
-use Rack::Timeout, service_timeout:5
+use Rack::Timeout, service_timeout: 5
 ```

 The Rabbit Hole
 ---------------

-Rack::Timeout has four settings, with the following defaults:
+Rack::Timeout takes the following settings, shown here with their default values:

 ```
 service_timeout:   15